unixsurfer/haproxystats/README.rst

 haproxystats-pull manages the *incoming* directory and makes sure directories are created with correct names.
-It also suspends the collection when the number of directories under *incoming* directory exceeds a threshold.
+It also suspends the collection when the number of directories under the *incoming* directory exceeds a threshold.
 This avoids filling up the disk when haproxystats-process is unavailable for sometime.
 This an example of directory structure: